Chilkoot Pass: Women on the Trails

-Alternate route
+Alternative route

-The trail from Skagway, Alaska to White Pass and Lake Lindeman was an alternative, but the trail was subject to outlaws.
-Soapy Smith and his gang centered in the port makeshift town of Skagway below the Pass were conniving and murderous thieves—if they couldn't cheat someone out of their belongings or money, they would steal valuables, and killing those that got in their way was common.
+The trail from Skagway, Alaska, to White Pass and Lake Lindeman was an alternative, but the trail was subject to outlaws.
+Soapy Smith and his gang, centered in the port makeshift town of Skagway below the Pass, were conniving and murderous thieves—if they couldn't cheat someone out of their belongings or money, they would steal valuables, and killing those that got in their way was common.
 The White Pass became more narrow and difficult to travel than as first presented to stampeders.
-Dynamite from a site above the trail caused a massive block to fall on the Dunns [their first names may have been Elizabeth and Michael], a married pair traveling with their horses.
-The block buried them and their horses and remains there to this day on the trail, adorned with a black Christian cross, now known as Black Cross Rock.
+Dynamite from a site above the trail caused a massive block to fall on the Dunns [whose first names may have been Elizabeth and Michael], a married pair traveling with their horses.
+The block buried them and their horses; it remains there to this day on the trail, adorned with a black Christian cross, and is now known as Black Cross Rock.
 This pass became too narrow for wagons, but men still tried to use horses along the trail.
 Many had little or no experience working with animals and drove the horses to death.
 The men would either shoot the horses or, if the horse fell and could not get up, they would just pull its horseshoes and go off, leaving the animal to die in the mud and snow.
 This was a common occurrence on White Pass along a stretch that was dubbed Dead Horse Trail.
 The men traveled back down to the beach again and purchased more horses to replace the ones that died on this trail.